 HYBE

-HYBE is the company that turned one label built around a songwriter-producer vision into a multi-market entertainment infrastructure.
-Founded by Bang Si-hyuk in 2005 as Big Hit Entertainment and rebranded in 2021, HYBE now operates less like a traditional label and more like a system: labels, touring, fan platform, commerce, IP development, and global partnerships all feeding each other.
+HYBE is the Korean entertainment company that proved the label business could be rebuilt as a wider platform machine.
+Founded by Bang Si-hyuk in 2005 as Big Hit Entertainment and rebranded in 2021, HYBE now links music labels, touring, commerce, fan community, and IP development inside one structure.

-The financial scale underlines the point.
-HYBE closed 2025 with record annual revenue of roughly KRW 2.65 trillion, while outside reporting around its earnings calls also highlighted Weverse profitability and a stronger concert business heading into 2026.
-For HITKULTR, HYBE matters because it sits at the intersection of artist development, fan-platform economics, and global market expansion.
-It is not just home to stars.
-It is one of the companies rewriting how Korean entertainment is packaged and monetized.
+The scale is real.
+HYBE closed 2025 with record annual revenue around KRW 2.65 trillion, while Weverse and the touring business strengthened the wider ecosystem going into 2026.
+That is why HYBE matters on HITKULTR.
+It is not only home to stars.
+It is one of the clearest operating models for how Korean entertainment now expands globally.

 Gallery